cnie109/ShulkerStacking-OG/README.md

 # ShulkerStacking-OG
 Allow empty shulker boxes to stack like normal items.
-Not currently complete, but can be used if desired.
+Not currently complete, but is in a usable state.

 Current Target: Purpur 1.19.4